6 Closed-Door Friends-to-Lovers Romance Books to Read This Year

 Do you love the friends-to-lovers romance trope?
 It’s one of my favorites!
 I’m always interested in finding out what has kept the two main characters in a romance from taking their friendship to the next level over the years.
 Although I’ll admit if they’ve been friends for many years—decades, even—I often feel a little sad that they wasted so much time before one of them finally musters up the courage to ask for more.

-Sometimes, though, taking things from friendship to a romantic relationship not about courage but about timing.
+Sometimes, though, taking things from friendship to a romantic relationship isn’t about courage but about timing.
 Maybe one of them has been in a relationship with or even married to someone else.
 Perhaps they live hundreds or thousands of miles apart.
 On occasion their careers make their lives incompatible.
 Whatever the reason, it’s always fun to see how they ultimately make the choices and sacrifices that mean they can be together.

 But you didn’t come here to read about the trope for multiple paragraphs.
 You’re here for the book recommendations!
 Here are six friends-to-lovers recs that bring all the romance and tingles but limited spice.
 If you’re a fan of Emily Henry, Abby Jimenez, or Christina Lauren, but you’d like a little less “heat,” these authors are for you.

 All the books below are available in Kindle Unlimited.
-And if you’re wondering, I’ve read them and enjoyed each book!
+And if you’re wondering, I’ve read them all and enjoyed each book!

 Easy as Pie by Carina Taylor